Generic Name: fosaprepitant (fos-a-PRE-pi-tant dye-MEG-loo-meen)

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

-A nurse or other trained health professional will give you this medicine in a hospital or clinic.
-This medicine is given through a needle placed in one of your veins.
-The infusion may take up to 30 minutes.
+A nurse or other trained health professional will give you this medicine in a medical facility.
+It is given through a needle placed into one of your veins.
+The medicine must be given slowly, so the needle will have to remain for at least 20 minutes.

 This medicine is usually given on the first day of your chemotherapy along with other medicines.
 Fosaprepitant is not for long-term use, but you may need to use this medicine again if you have more chemotherapy in the future.